 Admittedly the images we have are frequently hard to see and, when clear, primitive and foreign.
 Nonetheless, this unknown artist or artists and the community that commissioned them utilized Torah narratives as a means to comment on the complexity and hopes of their community, a small ethnic minority in a polytheistic Roman border town.
 The notion of consummate outsiders struggling to forge culture and identity surely resonates with the modern Diaspora Jewish artist.

 As an expression of Jewish disenfranchisement in a pagan society it is certainly notable that this first (lowest) register on the western wall presents a theme dominated by women and converts.
-Already seen to the right of the Torah niche (Part II – Jewish Press _ July 9, 2010) is Pharaoh’s daughter, a non-Jew who saves Moses and later converts.
+Already seen to the right of the Torah niche (mentioned in Considering Dura: Part II) is Pharaoh’s daughter, a non-Jew who saves Moses and later converts.
 So too the widow, a non-Jew from Sidon, nourishes the prophet Elijah and then converts.
 Not to mention the Jews themselves who witness the miracle on Mount Carmel, effectively converting back to their belief in God.
 And of course anchoring this entire sequence, the Torah niche with the image of the Akeidah features the singular appearance of Sarah at her son’s sacrifice, witness to the event that arguably caused her death.

 Continuing along the first register to the northern wall, are the narratives of Ezekiel.
 We see the “Hand of God” no less than five times in this long extended panel, practically at eye level, that fleshes out one of Ezekiel’s most explicit messianic prophecies of national redemption (Ezekiel 37).
 First we see Ezekiel taken by his hair and placed in the valley of the dry bones.
 Next he is ordered to prophesy to the bones, here seen as disembodied heads, hands and feet; “you will come to life”.
 The “Hand of God” commands.
 Immediately a split mountain is seen littered with a toppled house, body parts and corpses, representing a midrash in Pirkei Rabbi Eliezer 33 that states it took a great earthquake to bring the bones to life.
 The scene shifts next to an earth-red background and we see Ezekiel again, now standing over three figures about to be resurrected upon the arrival of three butterfly-winged angels that are joining one the ground already hard at work.